Rita (Israeli singer): 2010–present; Reading Lolita in Tehran

 Most Westernized popular music, including hers, is banned in Iran, which filters the Internet.
-However, fans have downloaded or bought bootleg copies of her albums.
-Iranians living in other countries flooded her recording studio with messages, especially after the release of her 2012 album, All My Joys, also in Persian.
-It was certified gold in Israel within three weeks of its release.
+However, fans in Iran have downloaded or bought bootleg copies of her albums.

+In 2012 Rita released her album All My Joys, also in Persian, and Iranians living in other countries flooded her recording studio with positive messages.
+It was also popular in Israel, and was certified gold in Israel within three weeks of its release.
+She has since been commonly referred to as a cultural ambassador between Israelis and Iranians, and has said that she hopes to "puncture the wall of tension" between the two countries.

-Despite her popularity in Iran, the Iranian government called her music a "plot" to win over the hearts and minds of Iranians and part of Israel's "soft war" against Iran.
-She was also criticized for sending good wishes to Iranians for Nowruz, the Iranian New Year.
+Despite her popularity in Iran, the Islamic Revolutionary Guard Corps-affiliated Fars News Agency called her music a "plot" to win over the hearts and minds of Iranians and part of Israel's "soft war" against Iran.
+She was also criticized by government hardliners for sending good wishes to Iranians for Nowruz, the Iranian New Year, and saying "I hope that we all live alongside each other by dancing and singing."

+As of 2013, Rita had released 12 studio albums, and sold over a million albums.

+Her debut novel Rain-Soaked Chador was published in 2021.
+It describes a family saga in Iran and Israel.

+In 2022, Rita voiced her support for the Mahsa Amini protests in Iran, saying "It is very important for me as a woman to support those women in Iran."
+Commenting on the Israeli people and the Iranian people, she said: "The time will come when we can be in friendship.
+We have no reason to be enemies."

+In 2022 Rita was honored as one of the torchbearers in the national Israeli Independence Day ceremony.

-She has an acting role in the 2025 film, Reading Lolita in Tehran, directed by Eran Riklis and based on the Iranian memoir of the same name by Azar Nafisi.
+Rita has an acting role as the mother of the protagonist in the 2025 film, Reading Lolita in Tehran, directed by Eran Riklis and based on the Iranian memoir of the same name by Azar Nafisi.

-Personal life

-She married the musician Rami Kleinstein in 1988, and the pair announced their separation in 2007.
-They have two daughters together.

-Rita's niece, Liraz Charhi is also a famous singer and actress in Israel.

-Awards and recognition
+Documentary

-In 2013, a documentary about her album in Persian was directed by Ayal Goldberg.
-It was shown at the Lincoln Center in New York City during the New York Jewish Film Festival in 2014.
-In Australia, it was shown in Melbourne, Sydney, Canberra, Adelaide and Perth during the AICE Israeli Film Festival in August 2014.
+In 2013, a documentary entitled Rita Jahan Foruz about her album in Persian was directed by Ayal Goldberg.
+It was shown at Lincoln Center in New York City during the 2014 New York Jewish Film Festival.
+In Australia, it was shown in Melbourne, Sydney, Canberra, Adelaide, and Perth during the 2014 Australia Israel Cultural Exchange (AICE) Israeli Film Festival.